Defconn4/CS_367_Fall_2020/README.md

 1) Accept a single line of command from a user (from either a list of custom built-in commands or a standard linux command).
 2) Supports any number of user jobs concurrently (1 foreground job at any time, and a potentially unlimted amount of background commands).
 3) Provide job control (the ability to stop, continue, and kill user jobs as well as moving jobs to between the foreground and background).
-4) Support control operators (&& and || to run two jobs in one command) and file redirection.
+4) Support control operators (&& and ||) to run two jobs in one command) and file redirection.

 # Implementation

 For this project, I had full control over design.
-I chose a struct of linked lists to easily track jobs and control the movement of jobs between the foreground and background.
+I chose a struct of singly linked lists to easily track jobs and control the movement of jobs between the foreground and background.
+Since I think the code speaks for itself better than I can explain it, here is my data structure framework:

+       typedef struct command_struct {
+            int job_id;         // Job id assigned upon creation of job. int pid;            // Process ID.
+            char *exec_status;  // Either "Stopped" or "Running". char *cmd;          // Command line from user after removal of newline. struct command_struct *next;
+       } Command;

+       typedef struct process_list {
+            Command *head;      // SLL.
+            int count;          // Number of jobs in list.
+       } List;

+       typedef struct shell_jobs {
+            List *fg_jobs;      // SLL for foreground jobs.
+            List *bg_jobs;      // SLL for background jobs.
+       } Jobs;

+## What I Learned

+Designing and implementing a solution, entirely on my own for the first, was by far the most valuable part of this project.
+I was forced to think of the scalability and versatility of my design far ahead of time of coding.
+I spent approximately 3 days planning my design and code implementation to ensure I had a strong foundation for my code base.

+In terms of C, this was hands-on experience with job control, and much of the signal handling process.
+Understanding how children processes communicate with their parent was not easy for me.
+I had some days where I would just have to focus on understanding how reaped/zombie children signaled changes to their parents, without doing much coding at all.
+This project ultimately taught me you that understand WHAT and WHY you're coding is often more important than just writing code to perform a task.
+In other words, I need to full understand the task at hand before even attempting to code to make the most effective use of time and make the most of my code.

+I earned a 95/100 on this project.

 ## Copyright & Use
 I, Frank Costantino, am the sole owner and developer of this code.
 Use by any other party or individual is strictly prohibited.